 Co-founder, Lead Carpenter

 Tom began his professional career in the North Carolina furniture industry working in fabrication, showroom design, and eventually landing as a buyer at the International Home Furnishings Market.
 After apprenticing with his late grandfather, a master carpenter, Tom began working in carpentry full time building intricate interior pieces and decking for large custom homes.
 In 2001, along with Johanna, they began “flipping” their first home.
 “We were instantly hooked on reclaiming something that seemed forgotten and making it beautiful again.”
-In 2014, their friends (now Tiny House Expedition), popped the big “tiny” question, “Will you help us build a tiny house?” and the rest is history.
+In 2014, their friends (now the worlds most traveled tiny house), popped the big “tiny” question, “Will you help us build a tiny house?” and the rest is history.
 Tom’s days are now filled with hand drafting framing plans (his preferred method) and overseeing the construction of every Perch & Nest tiny home.
 “These are our babies.
 We hate to see them go but love to see something we love so much loved by others.”
 When Tom’s not building tiny, he (still) enjoys spending free time tinkering in his wood shop, restoring their 125-year-old farmhouse, and crafting and throwing the football with the kids.

 Co-founder, Lead Designer